ampproject/amphtml/extensions/amp-story/amp-story.md

 Enables a [3D Parallax Effect](#parallax-fx) which uses the device's accelerometer (on mobile) or the mouse's relative position to the story page (on desktop) to give the illusion of a 3D space to a story's layers.
 The effect is tilt-controlled on mobile devices and mouse-controlled on desktop.

+##### parallax-fx-origin-layer [optional]

+Used with the `parallax-fx` attribute.
+Configures the depth of the parallax effect by setting which layer appears to be at the surface of the device thus enabling either a "depth" effect where layers appear to be behind the device (by setting it to a high value) or a "pop-out" effect where the layers appear to be popping out of the screen (by setting it to a low value).
+The default value is -1.

 ##### parallax-fx-layer-spacing [optional]

 Used with the `parallax-fx` attribute.
 Configures the apparent spacing between the page's layers within the 3D space.
 Values are numbers without a unit.

-##### parallax-fx-nearest-scale / parallax-fx-farthest-scale [optional]

-Used with the `parallax-fx` attribute.
-Configures the scaling effect on the farther and nearer layers of the page to compensate for the changes in size of the layer caused by the 3D effect.
-The default values are `1` for the farthest layer and `1.2` for the nearest layer with the layers in between getting values between `1` and `1.2` based on their order.

 ### Metadata guidelines